queilawithaQ/lightning-rfc/proposals/route-blinding.md

 * Should we include feature bits in `encrypted_recipient_data`?
 It's yet another probing vector so we'd need to "sanitize" them to avoid reducing the node's anonymity set...
 * Should we add the `payment_hash` to the additional data authenticated by `encrypted_recipient_data`?
-* Should we include cltv and feerates in the `encrypted_recipient_data`?
-And use uniform fees/cltv accross the blinded path to protect against attacks leveraging multiple blinded invoices?